 Innovative Partnership Enhances Community Health Education for Nursing Students

-In spring 2024, the Evan-Haynes Burn Clinic at Virginia Commonwealth University (VCU) Health Center partnered with Reynolds Community College to serve as a clinical site for its Associate Degree in Nursing (ADN) program’s community health nursing course.
+In spring 2024, the Evans-Haynes Burn Clinic at Virginia Commonwealth University (VCU) Health Center partnered with Reynolds Community College to serve as a clinical site for its Associate Degree in Nursing (ADN) program’s community health nursing course.
 This groundbreaking collaboration introduced students to community health complexities and burn care nursing challenges.

 Emily Gunn, Nursing Coordinator for the Reynolds ADN program, is continuously on the hunt for new clinical placements that meet the Accreditation Commission for Education in Nursing (ACEN) requirements.
 ACEN mandates incorporating diversity, equity, inclusion, and social determinants of health into nursing education, alongside hands-on clinical work.
 Gunn identified the Evan-Haynes Burn Clinic as an ideal location for students to gain real-world experience in addressing health disparities.